 A coat rack is an essential home decor staple for many households.
 And if you’ve ever entered a space and found that there was nowhere to hang your coat or scarf, then you understand how important it is to have one.
 So, whether you have limited closet space or lack entryway storage for your coats, it’s time to add functionality and style with a wall-mounted coat rack.

-Follow along as I show you how to make this simple DIY farmhouse coat rack with these easy steps.
+Follow along as I show you how to make this simple DIY farmhouse coat rack with a few easy steps.
 Get ready to put those woodworking skills to use.

 Why a Coat Rack?

 We wanted the rustic coat rack to have at least 4-hooks to accommodate our average guest count.
 This stylish coat rack would be heavy-duty enough to hold multiple heavy coats, a purse, and possibly a backpack.
-We wanted the coat rack to wow our guests.
+We wanted the coat rack to wow our guests when they entered the front door.

 - Sanding Sponge or Sand Paper